 The Company historically granted VAP Units to employees, officers, and directors that vested over a period of up to five years, as determined by the Board of Managers.
 No VAP Units were granted during the years ended September 24, 2022, September 25, 2021, and September 26, 2020.
 Following the Business Combination and in the fourth quarter of fiscal year 2022, all outstanding VAP Units for 20 employees were converted into the Company's restricted stock units.
 The Company issued 2,350,795 RSUs to the legacy VAP Unit holders.
 The conversion of the VAP Units into RSUs was treated as a modification in accordance with ASC 718, and resulted in a charge of \$24.4 million to additional paid-in capital on the date of the modification.
 This included a step-up in grant date fair value charge of \$0.7 million, which was principally due to the difference between the VAP Units grant date hurdle rates and the Company's stock price as of the modification date.
 Prior to the Business Combination, to the extent vested and exercisable, each VAP Unit could be exercised for a cash payment equal to the appreciation in the FMV of 1/100th of a Class C Unit.
-The following exercisability triggers must be met before any vested award may be exercised, with the achievement of each trigger allowing one third of the vested award to be exercised: (i) the end of the first fiscal year in which the Company meets or exceeds annual revenue (on a cash accounting basis) of \$100 million, (ii) the end of the first fiscal year in which the Company becomes cash flow positive, and (iii) the end of the first fiscal year in which the Company becomes cash flow positive, and (iii) the end of the first fiscal year in which the Company generates positive earnings before interest, taxes, depreciation, and amortization ("EBITDA").
+The following exercisability triggers must be met before any vested award may be exercised, with the achievement of each trigger allowing one third of the vested award to be exercised: (i) the end of the first fiscal year in which the Company meets or exceeds annual revenue (on a cash accounting basis) of \$100 million, (ii) the end of the first fiscal year in which the Company generates positive earnings before interest, taxes, depreciation, and amortization ("EBITDA").